-One of the persistent old wives tales we hear when people come in with undefined low back or neck pain is that they think they may have “caught a chill” in the back.
-The central conceit of this non-condition is that cold draughts or weather will cause a dramatic reduction in temperature of the spine or muscles, and that this somehow stays in the tissues causing ongoing aching and stiffness.
+One of the most common complaints we hear when people come in with undefined low back or neck pain is that they think they may have “caught a chill” in the back.
+The basic idea is that cold draughts or weather will cause a dramatic reduction in temperature of the spine or muscles, and that this somehow stays in the tissues causing ongoing aching and stiffness.

 There is no such thing as a “chill in the back”.

 It is true that exposure to cold temperature, and particularly draughty, windy cold weather can cause stiffness of joints, increased muscular tension, slowing of nerve conduction and (eventually) lowering of body core temperature and hypothermia.
 Add rain to this mix and you increase the rate of heat loss from the body since water is a much better conductor than air.